SJSU-CMPE-264/Vagrant/README.md

 # 264 Testing and Development Environment #
 This repo contains the entire testing and devlepment environment used in San Jose State's CMPE 264 Advanced Digital & Computing System Design.
+This has [cocotb](http://potential.ventures/cocotb/) fully setup and ready to go.

 # Requirements #
 The following programs need to be installed before anything will actually work.